ivankovnatsky/nixos-config/machines/bee/README.md

 ## TODO

-- [x] Configure DNS server
-- [x] Configure service http routing for sync.bee.homelab -> bee-ip:8384
-- [ ] Add local https
-- [x] Rename local domain: .home.lan -> homelab
-- [ ] Move data to external drive when got one
-- [ ] Add Home Assistant
 - [ ] Add availability dashboard
 - [ ] Limit the boot timeout
-- [ ] Can we somehow security autoamtically always apply rebuild only with some specific user and specific command
+- [ ] Can we somehow security automatically always apply rebuild only with some specific user and specific command
 - [x] Grafana
-  - [x] Logs with Loki and Promtail
   - [ ] System metrics